stevejr/toolkit/docs/cmd/tk_create_kustomization.md

     --health-check="DaemonSet/envoy.projectcontour" \
     --health-check-timeout=3m

-  # Create a kustomization that depends on the previous one
+  # Create a Kustomization resource that depends on the previous one
   create kustomization webapp \
     --depends-on=contour \
     --source=webapp \